Bessie Blount Griffin, Physical Therapist and Inventor

 Many of the men she helped were severely injured.
 Some had lost the use of their legs or their arms.
 As she aided them, Bessie Blount began thinking about how to help those who could not feed themselves.
 She came up with an idea for an electronic device that could dispense bites of food without the person needing to use their hands.
 The invention featured a rubber tube through which liquefied food could be dispensed directly into a person’s mouth.
 By biting down on the tube, the person received a new mouthful of food as desired.

-When she approached the Veterans Administration to demonstrate the device, she met with little interest.
+When she approached the Veterans Administration to demonstrate the device, she met with little interest from them.
 Within a few years, she gave up on getting it accepted by the V.A., and she approached foreign organizations.
 The French government realized the benefits of the device and began using it in 1952.
 It is thought that she donated her rights to the device to France.

 Her next challenge was coming up with a way for a person with arm injuries to hold something close to one’s face.
 This invention—and one which she patented in the U.S.—was called a “portable receptacle support.”
 It involved a device that could hang around a person’s neck with an attachment that supported a cup or a bowl.
 The application was filed in March 1948, and she was granted Patent No. 2,550,554 in April of 1951.
 (Her patent is held under her married name, Bessie Blount Griffin.)

 Her next invention was for something she saw that could be used by any hospital—a disposable emesis basin (the kidney shaped basins used in hospitals for medical waste).
-With much experimentation, she developed a paper mulch that could be mixed and baked, and this provided a relatively easy method to manufacture multiple basins that could be tossed after use.
+With much experimentation, she developed a paper mulch that could be mixed and baked.
+This provided a relatively easy method to manufacture multiple basins that could be tossed after use.

 Again, she received no interest in this item from anyone in the U.S. This time she sold rights to her invention to a company in Belgium.
 It is thought that a model of her basic design is still in use in Belgian hospitals.